rackerlabs/docs-aws/docs/cloud-native-security/index.rst

-`Amazon GuardDuty <https://aws.amazon.com/guardduty/>`_, and `IAM Access Analyzer <https://aws.amazon.com/iam/features/analyze-access/>`_ but have neither the expertise nor resources to invest in a 24x7x365 Security Operations Center (SOC) can now use the Cloud Native Security Service Block from Rackspace.
+`Amazon GuardDuty <https://aws.amazon.com/guardduty/>`_, and `IAM Access Analyzer <https://aws.amazon.com/iam/features/analyze-access/>`_ but have neither the expertise nor resources to invest in a 24x7x365 Security Operations Center (SOC) can now use the Cloud Native Security from Rackspace.

 **Amazon GuardDuty** provides threat detection using existing AWS-native